-As PSEN is an output port in normal operating mode (running user application or boorloader code) after reset, it is recommended to release PSEN after falling edge of reset signal.
+As PSEN is a an output port in normal operating mode after reset, user application should take care to release PSEN after falling edge of reset signal.
 The hardware conditions are sampled at reset signal falling edge, thus they can be released at any time when reset input is low.